marcomq/tauri-plugin-python/README.md

 The plugin reads by default the file `src-tauri/src-python/main.py` during startup and runs it immediately.
-Make sure to add all your python source as tauri resource, so it is shipped together with your productioon binaries.
+Make sure to add all your python source as tauri resource, so it is shipped together with your production binaries.
 Python functions are all registered during plugin initialization and can get called during application workflow.